Tasks in REST 3.0: Overview of Methods

 E-mail.
 A task can be created from an e-mail, in which case it will have a link to the e-mail.
 The e-mail identifier is stored in the emailId field.
 To get information about the e-mail, use: "select": ["email.title", "email.from", "email.body"].

 Task Chat.
-Discussions about the task take place in the chat.
+Task discussions take place in the chat.
 The task chat identifier is returned in the chatId field.
 To get data about the chat, request: "select": ["chat.id", "chat.entityId", "chat.entityType"].

 Flow.
 A task can be created within a Flow — a mechanism for automatic task distribution.
-Link the task to the flow via the flowId parameter.
+Link the task to the flow using the flowId parameter.
 To get data about the flow, use: "select": ["flow.name"].

 Time Tracking.
 If time tracking is enabled for the task, data on the minutes and seconds spent can be accessed via "select": ["elapsedTime.minutes", "elapsedTime.seconds", "elapsedTime.text"].